qdrant/landing_page/qdrant-landing/content/documentation/collections.md

 ## Collections

 A collection is a named set of points (vectors with a payload) among which you can search.
-Vectors within the same collection must have the same dimensionality, and be compared by the single metric.
+Vectors within the same collection must have the same dimensionality and be compared by a single metric.

-Distance metrics are used to measure similarities among vectors.
+Distance metrics used to measure similarities among vectors.
-The choice of metric depends on the way of vectors obtaining and in particular on the method of neural network encoder training.
+The choice of metric depends on the way vectors obtaining and, in particular, on the method of neural network encoder training.

-Qdrant supports the most popular types of metrics:
+Qdrant supports these most popular types of metrics:

 * Dot product: `Dot` - https://en.wikipedia.org/wiki/Dot_product
 * Cosine similarity: `Cosine`  - https://en.wikipedia.org/wiki/Cosine_similarity